arampatzis/arampatzis.github.io/content/coding/randex.md

 Now you can use the `randex` CLI tool to create exams.

+## Download examples

 First, download some example to demonstrate the usage of the CLI tool:

 ```bash
 randex download-examples
 ```

-### Create an exam with all the available questions
+## Create an exam with all the available questions

 Then run: